YouTube Channel Restored for Big Tech, Pandemic Coverage Critic Naomi Wolf

 Wolf countered that the video was not filled with contentious material.
 It included information already disseminated by Public Citizen, Axios, and Vanity Fair.

 But in an email time-stamped Aug.
-26 at 7:47 pm Eastern time, YouTube advised Wolf’s website that it made a mistake and resurrected the video channel:
+26 at 7:47 p.m.
+ET, YouTube advised Wolf’s website that it had made a mistake and resurrected the video channel.

 “We’re pleased to let you know that we’ve recently reviewed your YouTube account, and after taking another look, we can confirm that it is not in violation of our Terms of Service.
 We have lifted the suspension of your account, and it is once again active and operational,” according to the email, which was obtained by The Epoch Times.